canonical/discourse-k8s-operator/docs/index.md

 devices.
 Discourse provides various moderation and administration tools, enabling community managers to maintain a healthy and constructive environment.

-This charm simplifies initial deployment of Discourse on Kubernetes, such as scaling the number of instances, integration with SSO, access to S3 for redundant file storage and more.
+This charm simplifies operations of Discourse on Kubernetes, such as scaling the number of instances, integration with SSO, access to S3 for redundant file storage and more.
 It allows for deployment on many different Kubernetes platforms, from [MicroK8s](https://microk8s.io) or [Charmed Kubernetes](https://ubuntu.com/kubernetes) to public cloud Kubernetes offerings.